Italy will give us chances - Baraclough

 Given the difficult conditions of the last 18 months and the mass withdrawals Baraclough has had to deal with in recent camps, the former Motherwell boss said a positive result against Italy would give him, the players and the Northern Ireland supporters a huge lift going into 2022.

-And he also has an eye on delivering a major scalp for the country, something the team has not done for a number of years, against an Italian manager in Mancini who he said he enjoyed speaking to ahead of the 2-0 defeat in Parma in March.
+And he also has an eye on delivering a major scalp for the country, something the team has not done for a number of years, against an Italian manager in Mancini who he said he enjoyed speaking to before the 2-0 defeat in Parma in March.

 "It has been spoken about for quite a while that we have not taken a big scalp.
 We have to do that at some stage," he continued.